 - Serve with Bhatura

 - The volume (gram ) measurements are indicative of the exact amount I had used.
-A little bit more or less will not effect the recipe.
+A little bit more or less will not affect the recipe.

-- I have followed mom in adding hing and oil to the channa while cooking.
-Hing will not create gas related issues that some people tend to be effected with on consuming lentils.
+- I have followed mom in adding hing and oil to the chana while cooking.
+Hing will not create gas-related issues that some people tend to be affected with on consuming lentils.

-- Usually I pressure cook for 3 whistles and then on sim for 5 minutes.
-This cooks the channa perfectly.
+- I pressure cook for 3 whistles and then on sim for 5 minutes.
+This cooks the chana perfectly.
 You can cook it in an open pan if you do not have a pressure cooker.

-- The channa had swelled to 4 times its volume on soaking.
-It had increased from 100g to 400g.
+- The channa had swelled to twice its volume on soaking.
+It had increased from 100g to 200g.

 - Add as much jaggery or sugar to balance the tanginess.